How Mads Created Cyber Security Awareness For DTU Biosustain

 Why is cyber security important?

-Cyber security is important for all companies, but for a university like DTU Biosustain it is crucial.
+Cyber security is important for all companies, but for a research centre like DTU Biosustain it is crucial.
 Mads says that they probably wouldn’t be here without it.

 “If we didn’t work with IT-security, everything would be different.
 We probably wouldn’t exist.
 We see universities and biotech companies being attacked all the time.
 Recently, we got attacked ourselves and it was only because of a vigilant employee that things didn’t go south.”